Outreach Programmes

 Language:

-Good spoken English and have passed an English IELTS or Cambridge test level A2.
-(We will also conduct an interview with the applicant before accepting him/her on the program).
+Good spoken English and have passed an English IELTS or Cambridge test level A2 or speak German proficiently (We will also conduct an interview with the applicant before accepting him/her for the program).

 Duration: